 How to calculate your current cycle year

-Follow these simple steps to find your current year in the nine-year cycle:
+Follow these steps to find your current year in the nine-year cycle:

 - Add your birth month and birth day.
 Example: June 14 = 6 + 14 = 20.